robots-make-art-too/EECS_1720/docs/JS_OOP.md

 	 - We could summarise a website as: a series of handled events, anticipated or not.
 	 - Can we make _only_ HTML websites? (yes but)
 5. Interpreter Centered
+	 - We can get output _without_ using the compiler

 ### JS in HTML Document